asynts/writer/Notes/0021_cursor-disappears.md

 -   Instead of doing any of this, I could do more work ahead of time doring the word group calculation and simply create a sequence of instructions that are used during rendering, like "put cursor here", not sure if that would help though.

+-   I just realized, that there are two major problems remaining:

+    -   The scenario `foo <CURSOR> bar` isn't displayed correctly, because it will be rendered as `foo <CURSOR>bar`.

+    -   We can't just normalize the spaces, that only makes sense if the text is in block mode.

+    I think doing a workaround here is fine:

+    -   For now, I can just implement block mode by default and deal with the rest later.

+    -   If the cursor is inbetween spacing, we add spacing before and after.
+        We can add an empty `WordPlacementInstruction` to avoid dealing with this elsewhere.